neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartI/Object-OrientedProgramming.rst

 .. sectionauthor:: Patrick Lobacher

-Object-oriented programming is a Programming Paradigm, versatilely applied in FLOW3 and the Packages built on it.
+Object-oriented programming is a Programming Paradigm, applied in FLOW3 and the Packages built on it.
 In this section we will give an overview of the basic concepts of Object Orientation.

 Programs have a certain purpose, which is - generally speaking - to solve a problem.
 "Problem" does not necessarily mean error or defect but rather an